ESLinsider reviews scam? This article digs deep into the Ian Leahy/ESLinsider TEFL/TEKA online course.

-Continuing on the theme of reviews: we noticed a batch of recently-written (June, 2020) Quora posts – all praising his course.
+Continuing on the theme of reviews: we noticed a batch of recently written (June 2020) Quora posts – all praising his course.
 All five reviews were written within a couple of days of each other, and all five reviews contain the word, ‘legitimate’.

-We checked and all of the posts were written by people who registered with Quora at around the same time, just to write their review.
+We checked and all of the posts were written by people who registered with Quora at around the same time, just to write their reviews.
 The language structure in all five reviews is also remarkably similar.

-Prior to this sudden burst of enthusiasm from these supposed ESLinsider course graduates, who suddenly felt a strong urge to join Quora and write how legitimate his program is, no one had written any feedback of Ian’s courses on Quora since he first began operating his program.
+Prior to this sudden burst of enthusiasm from these supposed ESLinsider course graduates, who suddenly felt a strong urge to join Quora and write how legitimate his program is, no one had written any feedback on Ian’s courses on Quora since he first began operating his program.

 Logically, it would appear that those Quora reviews were likely written by someone connected with ESLinsider.
 As Ian is the sole owner of the program, we would make a logical guess that he in fact wrote those Quora reviews himself.